wolv45/carbone/README.md

 ## Minimum Requirements

-- NodeJS 8.x+
+- NodeJS 12.x+
-- Runs on OSX, Linux (servers and desktop), and coming soon on Windows
+- Runs on OSX, Linux (servers and desktop), and Windows

 #### Optional